 This coverage is in case someone gets injured on your rental property.
 For example, if you’re cutting down a tree in your backyard and it accidentally topples onto your neighbour and breaks their arm.
 Even if you are not found to be negligent, your liability insurance could cover your legal expenses.

 Keep in mind, that for liability coverage to apply, it must be proved that event was not deliberate but rather it was the result of landlord negligence.
 Simply put, liability insurance will not protect you against intentional acts, such as vandalism, wear and tear, or maintenance issues.

 Is the stuff I keep at my rental property covered as well?

-Am I covered for loss of rent if something happens to my rental property and my tenants can’t live there?
+Am I covered for loss of rental income if something happens to my rental property and my tenants can’t live there?

 Yes.
-Landlord insurance covers you for the loss of rental income until your property can be rented out again.
+Landlord insurance covers you for the loss of rental income until your property can be rented out again if the rented house cannot be lived in because of an insured event.
 This coverage will usually be for a limited amount of time, so be sure to review your policy.